nyx-space/docs/docs/anise/intro.md

 ## Documentation

 This documentation aims to follow the [_Diataxis_ method](https://www.diataxis.fr/).
-Lots more documentation is needed, but don't hesitate to request some by [creating an issue on Github](https://github.com/nyx-space/anise/issues/new?assignees=&labels=Documentation&projects=&template=documentation.md&title=).
+Lots more documentation is needed, and don't hesitate to request some by [creating an issue on Github](https://github.com/nyx-space/anise/issues/new?assignees=&labels=Documentation&projects=&template=documentation.md&title=).

 ### Tutorials

-A list of tutorials in Python is available as [Jupyter notebooks on Github](https://github.com/nyx-space/anise/tree/master/anise-py/notebooks).
+The latest tutorials in Python are available as [Jupyter notebooks on Github](https://github.com/nyx-space/anise/tree/master/anise-py/notebooks).

-### How-to guides

-In Rust, please refer to the [README at the root of the repo](https://github.com/nyx-space/anise#rust-usage).

-In Python, please refer to the [README in the `anise-py` folder](https://github.com/nyx-space/anise/tree/master/anise-py#usage).
+They are also available in the [tutorials](./tutorials/) section of this website.